 Equal Pay – Bethphage pays the same rates to men and women who carry out the same jobs in accordance with the law.

 The gender pay gap shows the differences in average pay for men and women.
 A number of factors influence this including seniority and the number of hours worked.

-Based upon the snapshot date, Bethphage does not have a gender pay gap.
-Our female colleagues were paid marginally ahead of male colleagues on the snapshot date but just one male appointment at a senior level could reverse this.
+Based upon the snapshot date, Bethphage does have a gender pay gap.
+Our male colleagues were paid more than our female colleagues based on the mean average, but less than our female colleagues based on the median average.

 Bethphage employs significantly more female colleagues than male staff, which is typical of the social care sector.
-Of 303 staff on the snapshot date, 218 were female (72%) and 85 male (28%).
-We are proud to have had consistent representation in similar proportions at all levels of the organisation, including the top team.
+Of 297 relevant full pay staff on the snapshot date, 214 were female (72.05%) and 83 male (27.95%).
+We are proud to have had consistent representation in similar proportions at all levels of the organisation, including senior management.

 The proportion of Males and Females in each quartile pay band